Gordon's Gin

 Gordon's is a brand of London dry gin first produced in 1769.
 The top markets for Gordon's are the United Kingdom, the United States and Greece.
 It is owned by the British multinational alcoholic beverage company Diageo.
-It is the world's best-selling London dry gin.
+According to Diageo, it is the world's best-selling London dry gin.
 Gordon's has been the UK's number one gin since the late 19th century.
 A 40% ABV version for the North American market is distilled in Canada.